 f) Owned by the Community: At scale, the vast majority of Pulse’s economic value will be owned by its community.
 Without a token based business model baked into the heart of the protocol, and natively linked to user contributions and their performance, there is no way to accomplish this.

-In the long term, as we move beyond FIND into BUY and USE cycles, we might consider other models to capture some of the value we create for stakeholders.
+In the long term, as we move beyond FIND into BUY and USE cycles, we might consider other models (like Platform as a Service for developers or permissioned campaigns for sellers) to capture a small % of the value we create for stakeholders.

 A PULSE token is a unit of exchange in a blockchain based intelligent agent system connecting buyers, experts, relayers, developers, and sellers.
 It represents the